 F150 Owner Experience/Feedback #1

 F150 Owner Experience/Feedback #2

 F150 Owner Experience/Feedback #3

-Vehicles without the keyless start, perform the same brake/gas pedal procedure but turn the key and hold it.
-Let off the gas and key, and the engine will start normally.
+For vehicles without keyless start, follow the brake/gas pedal procedure and turn the key while holding it.
+Release the gas and key to start the engine normally.

 We are sorry that this post was not useful for you!